-Figure 12: Annual GVA per worker travelling to the central city, by mode3 melbourne.vic.gov.au DRAFT Future Streets Framework 2
+Figure 12: Annual GVA per worker travelling to the central city, by mode3

 Gross Value Added (GVA) is 'one way of measuring economic output to measure the contribution made to the economy by individual producers, industries, sectors or regions'3.
-Transport enables economic growth and 'brings in the resources and products that are required to produce GVA'3.
+Transport enables economic growth and 'brings in the resources and products that are required to produce GVA'5.